Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

 A notable limitation of the Bethe ansatz is the fact that it is restricted to homogeneous systems, where the integrability condition is preserved.
 Such a feature can be troublesome because most experimental results with cold atoms depend on the presence of a (usually harmonic) trapping potential.
 While the local density approximation (LDA) is able to reproduce equilibrium results in the presence of external potentials, that is not the case for dynamics; one particular result that posed a challenge to the theoretical developments of its time is the experiment known as Quantum Newton's Cradle \citep{kinoshita2006}.
 In this experiment, a many-body Bose gas is initialized in an out-of-equilibrium state, which evolves in time with the particles oscillating and colliding in a trap.
 Interestingly, the system does not seem to thermalize even after several collisions, meaning that the particles are only allowed to exchange momentum and their momentum distributions do not change in time considerably.
 Such a feature is a characteristic of integrable systems, where diffraction is absent.
 However, while usual Bethe ansatz-based techniques are not able to incorporate the presence of the trapping potential in a real-time simulation of dynamics, the standard hydrodynamic approaches could not correctly reproduce the lack of thermalization observed in the experiments.

-These limitations were overcome with the development of a new tool that became known as Generalized Hydrodynamics (GHD).
-It is often described as an emergent hydrodynamic theory used to obtain the large scale dynamics of integrable systems far from equilibrium, and was originally applied to the study of transport properties of the XXZ chain \citep{Bertini:2016}, as well as the sinh-Gordon and Lieb-Liniger models \citep{Castro-Alvaredo:2016}.
+These limitations were overcome with the development of a new tool that became known as Generalized Hydrodynamics (GHD) \citep{Bastianello:2022}.
+It is often described as an emergent hydrodynamic theory used to obtain the large-scale dynamics of integrable systems far from equilibrium, and was originally applied to the study of transport properties of the XXZ chain \citep{Bertini:2016}, as well as the sinh-Gordon and Lieb-Liniger models \citep{Castro-Alvaredo:2016}.
 The method is built upon principles such as the generalized Gibbs ensemble \citep{Rigol:2007}, which describes the dynamics and relaxation of integrable systems to steady states after a long time evolution, and local entropy maximization, defined utilizing the language of the thermodynamic Bethe ansatz.
-The main goal of GHD is to solve the Euler-scale equations
+The goal of GHD is to solve the Euler-scale equations

 where $\rho_p(p,x,t)$ denotes neither a fluid density in the classical sense nor a density of particles; instead, it describes a density of ``quasiparticles'' moving with an effective velocity $v^{\text{eff}}$.
 This density thus defines the state of a fluid cell, which depends on momentum, time and position.
-Since its original proposal, GHD has been developed in great detail \citep{DeNardis:2018,Bertini:2018,Alba:2019,DeNardis:2019,Vu:2019,Bastianello:2019,Bertini:2020} and applied to a number of different many-body models \citep{Doyon:2018,Bastianello:2018,Doyon:2019,Urichuk:2019,Mestyan:2019,Nozawa:2020,Bettelheim:2020}, including the Quantum Newton's Cradle problem \citep{Caux:2019}.
-The method has been experimentally verified with measurements of the time-evolution of the density profile of an Rubidium gas trapped in an atom chip \citep{Schemmer:2019} (see Fig.~\ref{fig:AtomChipReleaseGHD}).
+Since its original proposal, GHD has been developed in great detail \citep{DeNardis:2018,Bertini:2018,Alba:2019,DeNardis:2019,Vu:2019,Bastianello:2019,Bertini:2020} and applied to a number of different many-body models \citep{Doyon:2018,Bastianello:2018,Doyon:2019,Urichuk:2019,Mestyan:2019,Nozawa:2020,Bettelheim:2020}, including the Quantum Newton's Cradle problem \citep{Caux:2019} (a full description of the problem, including the occurrence of late-time thermalization is provided in \citep{Bastianello:2020}).
+The method has been recently experimentally verified with measurements of the time-evolution of weakly \citep{Schemmer:2019} (see Fig.~\ref{fig:AtomChipReleaseGHD}) and strongly \citep{Malvania:2021} atomic gases under trap quenches.